onkan2005/minecraft-server-set-up/README.md

 ```

 **Explanation:**
-The `java -version` command confirms Java 17+ is installed and ready.
+Installs Java runtime and verifies that Java 17+ is properly installed.

 ---